yamcs/yamcs/docs/server-manual/links/yamcs-cascading.rst

   **Required.** The instance of Yamcs on the upstream server.

 verifyTls (boolean)
-    If the connection is over SSL (when the yamcsUrl starts with https), this option can enable/disable the verification of the server certificate against local accepted CA list.
+    If the connection is over TLS (when the yamcsUrl starts with https), this option can enable/disable the verification of the server certificate against local accepted CA list.
 Default: true

 upstreamProcessor (string)